andrep8376/sep10-freedom-project/blog/entry01.md

-# Entry 1: Choosing and learning on my topic, Photography
+# Entry 1: Choosing and Digging on my topic, Photography
 ##### 10/26/23

 ## Choosing a topic